TaleSpire-Modding/GroupHideVolumesPlugin/README.md

 Browse to the newly created ```bin/Debug``` or ```bin/Release``` folders and copy the ```GroupHideVolumesPlugin.dll``` to ```Steam\steamapps\common\TaleSpire\BepInEx\plugins```

 ## Changelog
+1.2.1: Fix ReadMe
-1.1.4: Update method to fetch sprite for robustness 1.1.3: Remove debug logging not needed
+1.2.0: Update HVG and fix bugs from update.
+Group labels now work (careful there is a data limit for now) 1.1.4: Update method to fetch sprite for robustness 1.1.3: Remove debug logging not needed
 1.1.2: Fix bepin dependency on BoardPersistence Plugin